 Not only will talking to your customers give you a better understanding how they see your business, it’ll also give you and insight into what they’re thinking.
 If there are issues they’re worrying about, you content can take that worry away.

 If you’ve delighted customers – we’re sure you have – ask them for some feedback.
 Testimonials and customer reviews make great website copy that helps convince other users to buy and engage.

 If you’ve written something like “top 10 best practise tips for [***]” flip that round if the content performed well.
 Go for something like “7 common mistakes for [***] and how to avoid them” as your new blog post idea.

 If you can run a contest, do!
 It’s excellent for bringing traffic to your site and getting people involved with your brand.
 Consider giving away one of your products for free, offering free shipping for a month, gift cards… anything you can think of to get your customers excited and engaging with your business.

 If you’ve had pieces that have worked really well for you in the past, build on them.
 Find areas in them where you’ve mentioned a more niche topic or an idea that could form its own article.
 Plus, interconnecting content is a key part of your SEO strategy.

 To sum up

-These are just a few ideas that you can use to get inspiration for your blog updates.
+These are just a few ideas that you can use to find new blog post ideas.
 Remember, a lot of the content you’re putting out regularly doesn’t need to overtly sell your business; things that are interesting and helpful to your customers do much better.
 If you can get them engaged with your content online, they’re more likely to come back to the brand that offered them something useful to buy later down the line.